jamesbryan-qa/qa-portfolio/trello-api-postman/README.md

 ---

-## 📌 Project Overview
-This project demonstrates **API testing using Postman** on Trello’s REST API.
-It validates the full **CRUD workflow (Board → List → Card)** with **assertions, environment variables, and automated runs** using Postman’s Collection Runner.

-The goal is to showcase **API testing skills** employers expect, including request chaining, dynamic data handling, and result verification.

----

 ## 🛠️ Features
 - ✅ End-to-end **CRUD API testing** (Board → List → Card)
 - ✅ Postman Collection with environment variables